prince-aegon/GEDStorm-Old/README.md

 - Process and correct error on the fly
 - Use a database to retrieve information for future calls
-- Build a PDF based report of the file
+- Remove irrelevant and redundant data from the GEDCOM file before parsing